Level Design 101 - Little Medusa

 Take Aether-3 for example.
 The Arte head (a 1-UP, of course) in the upper right is not mandatory to complete the stage.
 Getting it, however, provides several bonuses - another life, a huge point boost, and the chance to meet the score minimum to get the trophy for this stage.
 Acquiring the Arte head is quite the task, however.
 Players must navigate a cyclops enemy past the flames of two constantly rotating Cerberus heads, all while dodging the steady gait of the cyclops on tight, confined paths.
 It's difficult, it's worth it, and it's optional.

 Level design is just one more trick designers can use to make their games fun, interesting, and exciting.
 It's another tool in the toolbox, another arrow in the quiver, another snake on the Medusa head.
-Even on a retro console like the NES or a retro game like Little Medusa, level design offers powerful opportunities if designers consider a few elements before jumping in.
+Even on a retro console like the NES or a retro game like Little Medusa, the level design offers powerful opportunities if designers consider a few elements before jumping in.

 Thanks for reading, and check out Little Medusa if you enjoy brain-boggling puzzle action.